salaboy/from-monolith-to-k8s/workshop.md

 - [Matheus Cruz](http://twitter.com/MCruzDev1) for being awesome and refactoring the services to use databases, add tests and helping everywhere by testing this workshop steps
 - [Ray Tsang](http://twitter.com/saturnism) for being awesome and facilitating GCP accounts and helping me to set up 60+ clusters!
 - [Charley Mann](http://twitter.com/charley_mann) for being awesome and providing loads of corrections and suggestions
+- [Mary Thengvall](https://twitter.com/mary_grace) for being awesome and providing loads of corrections and suggestions

 # Sources and References